Luckily, it’s quick and easy to create and submit an XML sitemap to Google.

 If Screaming Frog failed to crawl your entire site, crawl your site with Ahrefs Site Audit.

-Once the crawl is complete, go to the Data Explorer and add these filters.
+Once the crawl is complete, go to the Page Explorer and add these filters.

 Hit Export > Current table view.